petersatsuse/suse-ai-tf/README.md

     * Rancher Prime
     * SUSE AI
     * *(Optional)* SUSE Observability
-* **SUSE Registration Code:** A valid and active registration code for registering the SLE Micro 6.1 instance obtained from the SUSE Customer Center.
+* **SUSE Registration Code:** A valid and active registration code for registering the SLE Micro 6.1 instance obtained from the [SUSE Customer Center](https://scc.suse.com/).
+Find for 'SUSE Linux Micro', select the version either 6.1 or 6.2, then go to 'Employee Subscription' and click on 'Generate registration code'.
+After the registration code is generated, activate it.
 * **AWS Credentials:** Your AWS credentials configured for Terraform to use.
 This can be done through environment variables (`AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `AWS_REGION`) or an AWS CLI configuration profile.
 * **SSH Key Pair:** *(Optional)* An existing EC2 key pair in your desired AWS region to allow SSH access to the deployed instance.
 * **Rancher Application Registry:** If you have access to the SUSE customer Center (SCC) you should have access to [Rancher application collection](https://apps.rancher.io/).
 Login to the Rancher application collection and click on the top right corner at the gravatar/profile icon, then click on `Settings` and then click on `Access Token`.
 Here you will see a option to `Create` tokens.
 After clicking `Create` you should see tokens created for helm, docker, kubernetes and curl.